Fuses and Circuit Breakers

 A fusible link or inline fuse creates a weak point by installing a smaller wire than the rest of the circuit.
 These fuses are easy to diagnose because the insulation will bubble, indicating a blown link.

-Circuit breakers protect the circuit by creating an open like a fuse.
-The difference is that many circuit breakers can be reset and placed back into service.
+Circuit breakers protect the circuit by creating an open when a circuit overload occurs.
+The difference is that many circuit breakers can be reset and returned to service.
 Self-resetting breakers use a heating element that bends and creates an open until it cools, straightens, and completes the circuit again.

 A circuit overload continues in a cycle of opening and closing until the short or the component creating the draw is found and repaired.